NightKey/Server-monitoring-discord-bot/README.md

 ## Is Admin

-Checks if a user is registered as an administrator for the bot
+Checks if a user is registered as an administrator for the bot.

 ## Connect To User

-Connect the client to the user's current active voice channel if there is one
+Connect the client to the user's current active voice channel if there is one.

 ## Disconnect From User

-Disconnect the client from the current voice channel, if the user is present on that channel
+Disconnect the client from the current voice channel, if the user is present on that channel.

+## Play Audio File

+Starts the audio file on the path provided.
+If the file is not supported error is returned.
+Will connect if the bot is not yet connected, will only allow to be used by member in the same channel.

+## Add Audio File

+Adds the audio file to the play list on the path provided.
+If the file is not supported error is returned.

+## Pause Currently Playing

+Pauses the currently playing track.
+Will only succeed, if the requesting member is in the same voice channel.

+## Resume Paused

+Resumes playing the paused track.
+Will only succeed, if the requesting member is in the same voice channel.

+## Skpi Currently Playing

+Skips the current track if other tracks are in the play list.
+Will only succeed, if the requesting member is in the same voice channel.

+## Stop Currently Playing

+Stops the currently playing track.
+Will only succeed, if the requesting member is in the same voice channel.

+## List Queue

+Lists the names of the items in the playlist, starting with the currently playing file.

+## Set As Track Finished

+Sets the callback for when the current tack finished playing for possible file removal.